hashicorp/vault/website/source/guides/partnerships/index.html.md

 </p>

 <p>
 <strong>Audit Devices</strong>: Audit devices are the components in Vault that keep a detailed log of all requests and response to Vault.
-Because every operation with Vault is an API request/response, the audit log contains every authenticated interaction with Vault, including errors.  (no plugin interface - built into Vault Core.
-Leave it there - no reqs yet but expect some soon)
+Because every operation with Vault is an API request/response, the audit log contains every authenticated interaction with Vault, including errors.
 </p>

 <p>